Scroll down for information on:

 workingvisit?
 Why does the Monarchist League refer to these visits as

 on advice; that is, on the responsibility of the Government of Canada, with arrangements and engagements cleared through and organized by Ottawa.
-When planning takes place for these occasions, both The Queen and the Prince of Wales do express preferences and specific interests for their Canadian program; so it is never a waste of time to draw to the attention both of their private secretaries and The Canadian Secretary to The Queen (who almost invariably organizes such
+When planning takes place on these occasions, the Royal concerned does express preferences and specific interests for their Canadian program; so it is never a waste of time to draw to the attention both of their private secretaries and The Canadian Secretary to The Queen (who almost invariably organizes such

-official homecomings) the interest of your organization in hosting a Royal, and the particular significance of what is being proposed.
+official homecomings) the interest of your organization or community in hosting a Royal, and the particular significance of what is being proposed.

 The vast majority of Royal visits to Canada, however, are